epogrebnyak/abacus/accounting.md

 - in a double entry accounting system every entry affects two accounts;
 - accounting software guarantees nothing is lost.

 Why not look the accounting identity as `A = C + L + (I - E)` and start applying algebraic rules even before knowing anything in accounting.
-Hope this approach can flatten the asccounting learning curve by making simple things simple again.
+This should really flatten the accounting learning curve!

 ## Making accounting system realistic